 Wendy says, “mental illness is so often a terminal condition and I don't think people think about it that way, but gone untreated it can be terminal.
 I mean, suicide.
 It's really disturbing.
 I would love to see us all come together to deal with these things the same way we come together for cancer and you know, all of these other physical conditions that are just as devastating.
 This is why you and I do this work, right?
 To take that generational cycle of mental health issues, addiction, all of those things that if we don't do our own work and free ourselves, we'll just hand down to the next generation.”

 This is such an important conversation to have NOW more than ever.
-We need to recognize we only need to give ourselves permission to do anything that we want to.
 Just by the nature of being human beings, the nature of the fact that we are here, we exist, we're taking a breath into our lungs, makes us worthy, enough, perfectly imperfect, lovable, and enough.

 Connect with Wendy